tasket/wyng-backup/README.md

 ### Status

-Release candidate with a range of features including:
+Public release v0.3 with a range of features including:

  - Incremental backups of Linux thin-provisioned LVM volumes